 Accounts receivable are reported at their outstanding unpaid principal balances net of allowances for uncollectible accounts.
 The Company provides for allowances for uncollectible receivables based on its estimate of uncollectible amounts considering age, collection history, and other factors considered appropriate.
 Management's policy is to write off accounts receivable against the allowance for doubtful accounts when a balance is determined to be uncollectible.
-At December 31, 2022 and June 30, 2022, the Company determined that an allowance for doubtful accounts was not needed.
-The Company had accounts receivable of \$426,000 at June 30, 2021.
+At December 31, 2022 and June 30, 2022.
+He Company determined that an allowance for doubtful accounts was not needed.
+The Company had accounts receivable of \$246,000 at June 30, 2022.
+June 30, 2021.